prabhatm39/GetHarvest-Clone/README.md

 Tech & Tools Used :
 These are the technologies used in this project which are available below:

-Tripoto (Original Website)
+Getharvest.com (original website)
 Chakra UI (UI Styling Library)
 For Frontend : HTML5, CSS3, Javascript, JS6, ReactJS
 For database: Local storage
-For authentication: Masai Api Mocker
+For authentication: HEROKU APP
 Functionalities we made:
 Landing Page :
 The landing page consists of various templates for video making.
 Users can hover on the given template video and preview it.
 Users can see filtration according to the type of video template.